CIS3296SoftwareDesignF21/prj-04-better-amazon-review/README.md

 # Project Description - Useful Definitions & Links

-#### Natural Language Toolkit
+#### *Natural Language Toolkit
-> The Natural Language Toolkit, or more commonly NLTK, is a suite of libraries and programs for symbolic and statistical natural language processing for English written in the Python programming language. https://www.nltk.org/
+> The Natural Language Toolkit, or more commonly NLTK, is a suite of libraries and programs for symbolic and statistical natural language processing for English written in the Python programming language. https://www.nltk.org/*

-#### Stemming
+#### *Stemming
-> In linguistic morphology and information retrieval, stemming is the process of reducing inflected words to their word stem, base or root form—generally a written word form (e.g., 'change', 'changing', and 'changes' are reduced to 'chang').
+> In linguistic morphology and information retrieval, stemming is the process of reducing inflected words to their word stem, base or root form—generally a written word form (e.g., 'change', 'changing', and 'changes' are reduced to 'chang').*

-#### Lemmatisation
+#### *Lemmatisation
-> In linguistics, lemmatisation is the process of grouping together the inflected forms of a word so they can be analysed as a single item, identified by the word's lemma, or dictionary form (e.g., 'change', 'changing', and 'changes' are reduced to 'change').
+> In linguistics, lemmatisation is the process of grouping together the inflected forms of a word so they can be analysed as a single item, identified by the word's lemma, or dictionary form (e.g., 'change', 'changing', and 'changes' are reduced to 'change').*

-#### Part-Of-Speech
+#### *Part-Of-Speech
-> In traditional grammar, a part of speech or part-of-speech is a category of words that have similar grammatical properties.
+> In traditional grammar, a part of speech or part-of-speech is a category of words that have similar grammatical properties.*

 # Build Instructions

-#### Create virtual environment (prior to pulling repo)
+#### ***Creation of virtual environment (to be conducted prior to pulling repository)***

 - mkdir myproject
 - cd myproject